JohnWhy/DnD-Discord-Bot/README.md

 ## Currently being worked on
 * Missing !LevelUp
 * Still not entirely user-friendly - being worked on
+* A better bot usage guide with pictures

 ## About
 A Discord Bot for D&amp;D Character Creation, Maintaining, and Progression